GoogilyBoogily/schema-validator/README.md

     tv4 = require("tv4");

-Then, require the tv4-file-loader module, pass the newly created tv4 into it, and set the original tv4 to the modified one.
+Then, require the tv4-file-loader module and pass the newly created tv4 into it.
+The `tv4-file-loader` factory returns the `tv4` instance for convenience.

     tv4 = require("tv4-file-loader")(tv4);